QUOTES-Global reactions to the death of former Pope Benedict | Politics

 Following are reactions to the death of former Pope Benedict, who was the first pontiff in 600 years to resign from the post rather than rule for life: GERMAN CHANCELLOR OLAF SCHOLZ ON TWITTER:

 "As a "German" #Pope, #BenedictXVI was a special church leader for many, not only in this country.
 The world is losing a formative figure of the Catholic Church, an argumentative personality and a clever theologian.
 My thoughts are with Pope Francis."
-MARKUS SOEDER, PREMIER OF THE GERMAN STATE OF BAVARIA:
+MARKUS SOEDER, PREMIER OF BENEDICT'S HOME STATE OF BAVARIA:

 "We mourn the death of our Bavarian Pope.
 The death of Benedict XVI touches me deeply, as it does many people in Bavaria and all over the world.
 With him, society loses a convincing representative of the Catholic Church as well as one of the most influential theologians of the 20th century.
 In turbulent and challenging times, he was the religious leader of the Catholic faithful.
 Many people in his homeland will remember him with gratitude not only as Pope Benedict XVI, but also as a humble pastor ...
 His visit of several days to Bavaria as the new Pope, expressing his love for the country and its people, is unforgettable.
 He always carried his homeland in his heart."
 ITALIAN PRIME MINISTER GIORGIA MELONI: